The Many Faces of Polyamory

-With its nuanced clinical focus, The Many Faces of Polyamory, will be an essential resource for psychotherapists, educators, students, and anyone inside and outside of mental health field drawn to the intricacies of sexuality, intimacy, and how they are intertwined with relational satisfaction
+With its nuanced clinical focus, The Many Faces of Polyamory will be an essential resource for psychotherapists, educators, students, and anyone inside and outside of the mental health field drawn to the intricacies of sexuality, intimacy, and how they are intertwined with relational satisfaction

 Table of Contents

 PART I: POLYAMORY IS HERE 1.
 Polyamory Enters Therapy 2.
 The Mystery of Love PART II: MANY FACES OF POLYAMORY 3.
 Mono-Poly: Opposites that Do Not Attract 4.
 Polycurious: Flirting with Polyamory 5.
 Polyfurious: Wishing for the Whole Poly Business to Disappear 6.
 Poly Fix: Saving the Marriage by Opening Up?
 7. Established Polyamory: Facing New Challenges 8.
 Unicorns: They Exist, Don’t They?
 PART III: THERAPEUTIC STRATEGIES 9.
 Negotiating Speed Limits: One Partner Wants to Speed Things Up, The Other to Slow Down 10.
 Contracts: The Good, the Bad, and the Ugly (sometimes) 11.
 The Vulnerability Cycle: Turning the Tide 12.
 Fight, Flight or Freeze: Attachment Issues at Play 13.
 Accelerators and Brakes: Sex in Polyamory and Open Relationships 14.
 Jealousy: A Signal of Danger that Can Empower 15.
 Compersion: A Beautiful Aspiration